Lakshmij20/hr_analytics/README.md

 ## 📈 Insights
 - **Highest Attrition** is among employees aged **26–35 years** and with **<5 years of tenure**.
 - Employees in **Life Sciences and Medical** fields contribute the most to attrition.
-- Job satisfaction varies widely, with managers and research directors reporting higher satisfaction.

 ## 🛠️ Tools Used
 - **Microsoft Power BI** – for dashboard design and interactivity
 - **DAX** – for calculated fields and KPIs
-- **HR Dataset** – sourced from DataCamp HR Analytics case study

-## 🚀 How to Use
-1. Download the `.pbix` file from this repository.
-2. Open with **Power BI Desktop**.
-3. Interact with the filters, visuals, and day/night toggle for insights.